dAI-SY-Group/DNN-APTV/README.md

 # Astigmatic Particle Tracking Velocimetry (APTV) using a Deep Neural Network (DNN)
 Source code of the DNN used in: "On the use of a cascaded convolutional neural network for three-dimensional flow measurements using astigmatic PTV"

 DOI: https://doi.org/10.1088/1361-6501/ab7bfd

 Please cite as:

 ```
 @article{10.1088/1361-6501/ab7bfd,
-	author={Joerg Koenig and Minqian Chen and Wiebke Rösing and David Boho and Patrick Mäder and Christian Cierpka},
+	author={Jörg König and Minqian Chen and Wiebke Rösing and David Boho and Patrick Mäder and Christian Cierpka},
 	title={On the use of a cascaded convolutional neural network for three-dimensional flow measurements using astigmatic PTV},
 	journal={Measurement Science and Technology},
 	url={http://iopscience.iop.org/10.1088/1361-6501/ab7bfd},